DBOMproject/docs/source/getting-started.rst

 .. code-block:: shell

-   # To stop the docker containers, also deletes volumes
+   # To stop the docker containers
    docker compose down

    # To stop the docker containers, also deletes volumes